ARPANSA roles provide an opportunity to deliver and develop across a breadth of specialist capabilities.

 Each focus area has target outcomes that aim to achieve real change, and measures that quantify progress on change realisation.
 In making positive change, we will:

 - leverage ideas and programs that deliver impactful outcomes

 - make time to involve staff in the co-design, implementation and communication of initiatives

 - focus our efforts on activities that enable a measurable shift in results.

 Join us today to help us achieve it – see our Careers page for potential job opportunities at ARPANSA.

 Each year, ARPANSA staff participate in the Australian Public Service Census – a survey of employees’ perceptions of their work environment including wellbeing, safety, productivity and leadership.

-ARPANSA is working with staff to take an in-depth look these results to develop measurable actions for continuous improvement.
-Alongside this analysis, we are also conducting a safety culture assessment to develop a comprehensive picture of ARPANSA’s safety culture.
+ARPANSA works with staff to take an in-depth look at these results to develop measurable actions for continuous improvement as shown in our APS Census action plan.
+Alongside this analysis, we have also conducted a safety culture assessment to develop a comprehensive picture of ARPANSA’s safety culture.
 This initiative supports our role in applying best practice regulation in line with recommendations from the International Atomic Energy Agency.